 Protect your head

-Take action to avoid head injuries
+Tips to prevent head injuries

 - Drive safely and always wear a seat belt to reduce injuries in an accident.